Do Bees Hibernate? Understanding How Bees Survive Winter.

 Here's what actually happens with honey bees, bumblebees, and solitary bees when winter arrives.

 Honey bees do not hibernate.
 The entire colony of worker bees and the queen bee remain active inside the hive throughout winter.
-Bees go off to migrate to warmer areas is false as well.
+Contrary to popular belief, bees do not migrate to warmer areas.

 They form a winter cluster

 The colony contracts into a tight ball of bees.
 Worker bees pack themselves around the queen and any remaining brood, creating living insulation.
-During the winter is a hands off period for the beekeeper.
+Winter is a 'hands-off' period for beekeepers to avoid chilling the hive.

 The outer layer acts as a protective shell while bees on the inside maintain warmer temperatures.
 The cluster constantly rotates, with outer bees periodically moving inward to warm up.